schnarc/SchNarc/README.md

 # Installation and installation requirements on Linux operating systems

 Many roads lead to Rome and there are many ways to install programs under linux, especially when using different variants of compiler optimizations.
 The following is a simplistic route to installing SchNarc.
+Installation time is expected to take about 30-60 min on a "normal" desktop computer.

 You need a python installation with version 3.5 or later.
 We recommend installing Anaconda with python 3 (see https://www.anaconda.com/distribution/).